 Introduction of lic. oec. publ. degree for Information Systems (in addition to Business Administration and Economics)

-Introduction of lic. oec. publ. degree for Business Administration and Economics (ordinance for obtaining doctoral degree 72)
+Introduction of lic. oec. publ. degree for Business Administration and Economics (1972 ordinance for obtaining a degree)

 |1956||Introduction of lic. oec. publ. degree (previously only doctorate)|